EasyHost4You/BCC-Traductions/README.md

 A simple like, share, or comment would be awesome to spread the word about these improvements.
 Thank you for your support!

-To integrate the new French version of the script, please follow the steps below

-1- Unzip the downloaded file.
-2- Locate the original script file.
-3- Copy and paste the content of the unzipped file in place of the original script with the same name.

 ------------------------------------------------------------------------------
 Salut à tous !